davidenitti/ML/Sampling/README.md

 The task is to estimate the integral of a function f(x).
 The optimal proposal distribution is f(x)/M, where M is the integral of f(x).
-Thus the optimal proposal distribution is f(x) normalized.
+Thus, the optimal proposal distribution is f(x) normalized.

 ##kernel.py